WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-09-service-mesh-kubernetes-getting-started.md

 Consul is the probably second most popular open-source service mesh out there and has been developed by HashiCorp.
 Consul promises better performance compared to Istio because it uses an agent-based model in comparison to Istio's multiple services.
 The agents run on the Kubernetes nodes and therefore can locally cache settings to improve the performance.

-I have not worked with Consul yet therefore I would recommend that you check out <a href="https://consul.io/" target="_blank" rel="noopener noreferrer">consul.io</a> for more information about Consul's features and how it works.
+I have not worked with Consul yet therefore I would recommend that you check out <a href="https://consul.io/" target="_blank" rel="noopener noreferrer">consul.io</a> for more information about Consul's features and how they work.

 ### Linkerd